 City wifi networks need to handle a lot of device connections, which can affect data security.
 Here’s how to make public wifi secure.

-Government networks exchange large quantities of data including smart city solutions that track energy use, traffic density monitors, and security cameras at public buildings.
+Government networks exchange large quantities of data including smart city solutions that track energy use, traffic density monitors, security cameras at public buildings, digital government solutions.
 And every new app, personal device, or IoT deployment creates a new gateway for a potential cyber-attack on your network.
-The government sector accounted for 13.9 percent of data breaches in 2018.*
+The government industry accounted for 13.9 percent of data breaches in 2018.*